-Canine Cancer affects one out of every three dogs.
+Canine Cancer affects 1 out of every 3 dogs.
 Of those, over half of them will die of cancer.
-The National Canine Cancer Foundation is asking for your help to fund important research grants that are working towards improving those statistics.
+The National Canine Cancer Foundation is asking for your help to fund important research grants that are working toward improving those statistics.
 Through a major project funded by the National Institute of Health, the mapping of the genome sequence of the dog has been complete.
 Knowing the mapping of every gene in the dog, gives researchers an advantage not yet achieved in humans.
-For more information about the National Canine Cancer Foundation, visit www.wearethecure.org
+For more information about the National Canine Cancer Foundation, visit WeAreTheCure.org

-Noah's Wish is a unique animal welfare organization dedicated exclusively to rescuing and sheltering animals in disasters, throughout the United States and Canada.
-The singular mission of Noah's Wish is to save animals during disasters with our rescue and recovery services and to mitigate the impact of disasters on animals through our educational outreach programs.
-For more information about Noah's Wish, visit www.noahswish.org
+Noah's Wish is a unique animal welfare organization dedicated exclusively to rescuing and sheltering animals in disasters throughout the United States and Canada.
+The singular mission of Noah's Wish is to save animals during disasters with our rescue and recovery services, and to mitigate the impact of disasters on animals through our educational outreach programs.
+For more information about Noah's Wish, visit NoahsWish.org

 National Mill Dog Rescue